openstack/openstack-manuals/doc/user-guide/source/set_up_clustering.rst

-   -  **Instance name. **\ This name consists of the replication set name followed by the string -*n*, where *n* is 1 for the first instance in a replication set, 2 for the the second instance, and so on.
+   -  **Instance name. **\ This name consists of the replication set name followed by the string -*n*, where *n* is 1 for the first instance in a replication set, 2 for the second instance, and so on.
 In this example, the instance names are ``cluster1-rs1-1``, ``cluster1-rs1-2``, and ``cluster1-rs1-3``.